flarum/docs/extend/quick-start.md

 *Good question voice in my head!* Flarum allows you to add your own custom [LESS](http://lesscss.org/features/) in the same way as you add your own Javascript!

-Back to our good friend `bootstrap.php`, simply add the directory of your LESS file:
+Back to our good friend `extend.php`, simply add the directory of your LESS file:

 ```php
 <?php